David-EstradaSD/ShoppingApp/README.md

 * Re-usable components

 ### How to Run
-This app is currently only ran locally.
+This app is not deployed and thus, can only be run locally.
 Just do the usual steps:
 * git clone the repo
 * npm start